How demerit points work

 What are demerit points?

 Demerit points are penalty points that you receive if you commit certain offences.
 All drivers and riders start with zero demerit points.
-If you drive safely and do not break any rules, you continue to have zero demerit points.
+If you drive safely and do not break any laws, you continue to have zero demerit points.

 If you commit an offence while driving or riding, you may have demerit points added to your record.
 Offences that attract demerit points also come with a fine.